Elearnmarkets - Financial Market Learning

 Credit rating has gained wide significance among investors and in Indian financial market in the last two decades.
 Credit rating is simply an opinion on the credit quality of a firm i.e. the ability of debt issuing firm to service the instrument.

-Assessment of credit quality calls for expertise which credit rating agencies should possess.
-The rating issued by a rating agency serves as summary information about credit quality for economic decision makers.
+Assessment of credit quality calls for expertise that credit rating agencies should possess.
+The rating issued by a rating agency serves as summary information about credit quality for economic decision-makers.
 As long as the agency assigning the rating is perceived as being credible, economic decision-makers would not evaluate the inputs that go into the rating process.

 Credit rating originated in the U.S.A. in 1909 when Moody’s began rating corporate and railroad bonds.
-Since then the practice of credit rating has been adopted in several countries around the world.
+Since then the practice of credit rating has been adopted in several countries worldwide.

 In India, the practice of credit rating began in 1988 with the setting up of the Credit Rating and Investor Services of India Ltd (CRISIL).